jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Reminders:**

 * Almost all of decred's projects can be run locally and reproduction instruction are available on github.
-We strongly recommend you do this this.
+We strongly recommend you to do this.

 * Only test the code in the "main" merged branch of the projects.